-- An increase in deficit, primarily driven by an increase in liabilities - An increase in projected 'income and expenditure' figures for 2020/21 as compared to 2019/20.
+- An decrease in deficit, primarily driven by a change in actuarial valuation of liabilities - An increase in projected 'income and expenditure' figures for 2021/22 as compared to 2020/2021.

 20 Related Party Transactions

 Due to the nature of the College's operations and the composition of the board of governors being drawn from local public and private sector organisations, it is inevitable that transactions will take place with organisations in which a member of the board of governors may have an interest.
 All transactions involving such organisations are conducted at arm's length and in accordance with the College's financial regulations and normal procurement procedures.